ariary/TrojanSourceFinder/README.md

 ```

 ## Detect Trojan Source
-*> Help the detection of Trojan source for manual code review or with CI/CD pipelines*
+*> Help the detection of Trojan source for manual code review or with CI/CD pipelines (Unicode bidirectional characaters)*

 To detect Trojan source in file or directory *\<path\>*:
 ```shell